shauryaverma03/Mental-Health-Companion-App/README.md

 1. <b>Personalized Care:</b> Tailor your experience by selecting specific challenges like anxiety or depression to access relevant mental wellness tools.

-2. <b>Pepo Mood Conversations:</b> Engage with our interactive companion to monitor your emotional state and receive encouraging feedback.
+2. <b>Panda Mood Conversations:</b> Engage with our interactive companion to monitor your emotional state and receive encouraging feedback.

 3. <b>CBT Assessment:</b> Take our Cognitive Behavioral Therapy evaluation to understand your mental wellness and recognize unhelpful thinking patterns.